In-Person

 Beyond Technical Excellence—How Emotional Intelligence Transforms Cybersecurity Effectiveness

-Perfectly competent technical teams falling apart under pressure.
+Perfectly competent technical teams that fall apart under pressure.
 Stakeholder communications that create more problems than they solve.
 Incident responses where human factors turn manageable situations into organizational nightmares.
 Every CISO has seen or lived through each of these scenarios—and likely more than once.

 As an industry, we've spent decades building amazing technical capabilities while ignoring the human elements that determine success or failure in critical moments.
 After 30+ years of battle-tested experience in the cybersecurity trenches, CISO Jamie Giroux realized that a new approach was needed to transform his security operations teams from merely technically competent to strategically exceptional.